Rakibul-islam94/Rakibul-islam94/README.md

 **👨‍🏫 About Me**

-I currently study in computer science and engineering(cse) in Begum Rokeya University, Rangpur(BRUR).
-I'm very passionate about problem solving with programming.
-So, I do problem solving in different platforms like Hackerrank, Leetcode and Codeforces.
-Now, I'm a professional Reactjs and React native developer as well with clean concepts and creative projects.
+I'm a passionate competitive programmer and problem solver active on platforms like Codeforces, LeetCode, and HackerRank.
+Currently, I'm expanding my skills in React.js and React Native to dive into web and mobile development.
+Always excited to learn and take on new challenges!

 ### Skills
-- Solid foundation on core html and css.
+- Solid foundation on core HTML and CSS.
-- Css framework(Tailwind css).
+- CSS framework(Tailwind CSS).
-- Solid concept on core javascript and its oop.
+- Solid concept on core Javascript and its OOP.
-- Strong foundation on Reactjs.
+- Strong foundation in React.js(Web application).
-- Strong foundation on React native.
+- Strong foundation in React Native(Mobile application).

 ### Projects
-- 4 web applications with Tailwind css and Recatjs.
+- 4 web applications with Tailwind CSS and Recat.js.
-- 3 clone mobile apps with React native.
+- 3 clone mobile apps with React Native.
 ### Education
 | Institution | Degree | Year |
 |-------------|---------|------|